quanta-project/quanta/contrib/verify-binaries/README.md

 #### Preparation

-As of Bitcoin Core v22.0, releases are signed by a number of public keys on the basis of the [guix.sigs repository](https://github.com/bitcoin-core/guix.sigs/).
+As of Quanta Core v22.0, releases are signed by a number of public keys on the basis of the [guix.sigs repository](https://github.com/bitcoin-core/guix.sigs/).
 When verifying binary downloads, you (the end user) decide which of these public keys you trust and then use that trust model to evaluate the signature on a file that contains